Neural Importance Sampling for Rapid and Reliable Gravitational-Wave Inference

 In the context of GWs, we refer to neural importance sampling with \textsc{Dingo} as \textsc{Dingo-IS}.
 Although this technique requires likelihood evaluations at inference time, in practice it is much faster than other likelihood-based methods because of its high sample efficiency and parallelizability.
 Indeed, \textsc{Dingo} samples are independent and identically distributed, trivially enabling full parallelization of likelihood evaluations.
 This is a crucial advantage compared to inherently sequential methods such as MCMC.

 \sec{Results}For our experiments, we prepare \textsc{Dingo} networks as described in~\cite{Dax:2021tsq}, with several modifications.
 First, we extend the priors over component masses to $m_1, m_2 \in [10,120]~\mathrm{M}_\odot$ and dimensionless spin magnitudes to $a_1, a_2 \in [0,0.99]$.
 We also use the waveform models IMRPhenomXPHM~\cite{Pratten:2020ceb} and SEOBNRv4PHM~\cite{Ossokine:2020kjp}, which include higher radiative multipoles and more realistic precession.
-Finally, in addition to O1 networks, we also train networks based on O3 noise.
+Finally, in addition to networks for the first observing run of LIGO and Virgo (O1), we also train networks based on O3 noise.
 For the O3 analyses, we found performance improved by training separate \textsc{Dingo} models with distance priors $[0.1,3]$~Gpc, $[0.1,6]$~Gpc and $[0.1,12]$~Gpc.
 We continue to use frequency-domain strain data in the range $[20, 1024]$~Hz with $\Delta f=0.125$~Hz and identical data conditioning as in~\cite{Dax:2021tsq}.
 The network architecture, hyperparameters, and training algorithm are also unchanged.
 We consider the two LIGO~\cite{LIGOScientific:2014pky} detectors for all analyses, and leave inclusion of Virgo~\cite{VIRGO:2014yos} data to a future publication of a complete catalog.

-We sample the phase parameter $\phi_\text{c}$ analytically, which is similar to phase marginalization~\cite{veitch2013analytic,Veitch:2014wba,Thrane:2018qnx}, but requires no approximations (see Supplemental Material).
+In our experiments, we found that \textsc{Dingo} often has difficulty resolving the phase parameter $\phi_\text{c}$.
+Although $\phi_\text{c}$ itself is of little physical interest, it is nevertheless needed to evaluate the likelihood for importance sampling.
+We therefore sample $\phi_\text{c}$ synthetically, by first evaluating the likelihood across a $\phi_\text{c}$ grid and caching the waveform modes for efficiency (see Supplemental Material).
+This approach is similar to standard phase marginalization~\cite{veitch2013analytic,Veitch:2014wba,Thrane:2018qnx}, but it is valid even with higher modes; it can therefore be adapted also to stochastic samplers.

 {\cellcolor{lightgray}}